Mark Rein-Hagen: 2000s

-He founded the company Atomaton, Inc. a few years later, which produced his game Z-G in 2001; Atomaton ceased operation in 2003.
+Rein-Hagen founded the company Atomaton, Inc. a few years later, which published his game Z-G in 2001, but Atomaton ceased operation in 2003.

 Rein-Hagen published Whimsy Cards, Ars Magica, and major Ars Magica supplements through Lion Rampant with Jonathan Tweet.
 Tweet and Rein-Hagen worked with Stevens, John Nephew, and others who would become hobby game professionals.

-Rein-Hagen, along with Ray Winninger and Stewart Wieck, made major contributions to D.O.A., designed by Greg Gorden of Mayfair Games in conjunction with White Wolf, but the game was never published.
-It was based on a concept called "Inferno" that Rein-Hagen had worked on previously for many years at Lion Rampant, wherein players took on the roles of dead characters from old campaigns.
+Rein-Hagen, along with Ray Winninger and Stewart Wieck, made significant contributions to a game called D.O.A., designed by Greg Gorden of Mayfair Games in conjunction with White Wolf, but the game was never published.
+It was based on a concept called "Inferno" that Rein-Hagen had previously spent years working on at Lion Rampant, in which the player characters were all dead characters from previous campaigns.

 Rein-Hagen sold his shares in White Wolf in 2007 and left the gaming field.
 As of mid-2008 he was living in Tbilisi, Georgia, with his wife and child during the Russo-Georgian War (2008 South Ossetia War).
 Rein-Hagen was evacuated with other US citizens living in Georgia and founded the site sosgeorgia.org (now defunct) to help the international media track what was happening there.